We’re all well aware of the dangers of plastic pollution, especially in our oceans.

 Feed Goby the Fish

 One of the hotels in Bali that’s leading the sustainability charge is W Bali – Seminyak.
 The hotel recently launched a new waste reduction project named ‘Feed Goby the Fish’.

 Goby is a huge, transparent fish crafted from metal installed on W Bali’s beachfront.
 The idea is for visitors to dispose of their plastic rubbish by ‘feeding Goby’.
 Seeing the amount of plastic inside will hopefully raise awareness of the vast plastic pollution issue.
 Every night, the fish is emptied and the rubbish is taken to the appropriate recycling facilities.

 The Goby the Fish project joins W Bali – Seminyak’s existing sustainability initiatives, such as regular intense beach cleaning sessions.
 The hotel has also been working for 5 years to be EarthCheck certified every year.
-It’s achieved this by reducing waste, energy and water consumption and by engaging in strict recycling practices.
+It achieved this by reducing waste, energy and water consumption and following strict recycling practices.

 Indonesia is one of the largest contributors to marine plastic pollution in the world after China.